-- maintaining an attitude of 'it could happen here' where safeguarding is concerned. - identifying concerns early, providing help for children, promoting children's welfare and preventing concerns from escalating. - providing a safe environment in which children can learn. - knowing what to do if a child tells them they are being abused, exploited, or neglected. - being able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal) - identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans. - raising any concerns for a child following the schools safeguarding policies and procedures - being aware of local authority referral processes and supporting social workers and other agencies following any referral. - adhering to Teachers' Standards 2012 that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Being aware of systems within school which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, CME, online filtering, and monitoring - Attending regular safeguarding and child protection training. - Recognising that children missing, or absent education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.
+- maintaining an attitude of 'it could happen here' where safeguarding is concerned. - identifying concerns early, provide help for children, promote children's welfare, and prevent concerns from escalating. - to provide a safe environment in which children can learn. - knowing what to do if a child tells them they are being abused, exploited, or neglected. - being able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal). - identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans. - raising any concerns for a child following the school's safeguarding policies and procedures. - being aware of local authority referral processes and supporting social workers and other agencies following any referral. - adhering to Teachers' Standards 2012 that teacher (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Being aware of systems within school which support safeguarding e.g., safeguarding policy, behaviour policy, code of conduct, CME, online filtering, and monitoring. - Attending regular safeguarding and child protection training. - Recognising that children missing or absent from education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.

-7. Confidentiality
+Confidentiality

-Our school recognises that to effectively meet a child's needs, safeguard their welfare, and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns.
+Our school recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm, the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns.

-- All staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children and that the Data Protection Act 20183 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis.
+- All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 2018 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - We will always undertake to share our intention to refer a child to I-ART with their parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation. - In line with KCSiE, all children's safeguarding files will be kept confidential and stored securely.
+Safeguarding files will be kept separate from pupils' schools' files using CPOMS